-We are sorry for this inconvenience, but in our planning we have been forced to assume the most optimistic outcome of drilling, i.e. the situation where the most people are needed in processing and CFA.
-If we had planned for less, a smaller number of people would have been planned for, and we could end up in a situation where drilling had to be stopped due to lack of man-power in the processing line.
+We are sorry for this inconvenience, but in our planning we have been forced to assume the most optimistic outcome of activity, i.e. the situation where the most people are needed in camp.
+If we had planned for less, a smaller number of people would have been planned for, and we could end up in a situation where activities had to be stopped due to lack of man-power.